jet/equinox/DOCUMENTATION.md

     member Decide(decide : State -> Result * Event list) : 'result
 ```

 `Accumulator` is a small optional helper class that can be useful in certain scenarios where one is applying a sequence of Commands.
-One can use it within the body of a `decide` or `interpret` function as passed to `Handler.Transact`.
+One can use it within the body of a `decide` or `interpret` function as passed to `Stream.Transact`.

 ### Favorites walkthrough